heliom/octofeed/README.md

 ## Things we added
 * Repo icon/avatar.
 If a repo has an `/icon.png` image in its `master` branch, it will be displayed in repo-related feed entries.
-* Unfollowed users and unwatched repos events are not listed.

 ## Things we noted
 * There seems to be some irregularities with your watched repos list (http://developer.github.com/v3/repos/watching/#list-repos-being-watched).
 Your own repos and some other private repos you’re collaborating on aren’t listed.